Atmosphere of Earth

-As of 2023, by mole fraction (i.e., by number of molecules), dry air contains 78.08% nitrogen, 20.95% oxygen, 0.93% argon, 0.04% carbon dioxide, and small amounts of other gases.
+The atmosphere of Earth consists of a layer of mixed gas (commonly referred to as air) that is retained by gravity, surrounding the Earth's surface.
+It contains variable quantities of suspended aerosols and particulates that create weather features such as clouds and hazes.
+The atmosphere serves as a protective buffer between the Earth's surface and outer space.
+It shields the surface from most meteoroids and ultraviolet solar radiation, reduces diurnal temperature variation – the temperature extremes between day and night, and keeps it warm through heat retention via the greenhouse effect.
+The atmosphere redistributes heat and moisture among different regions via air currents, and provides the chemical and climate conditions that allow life to exist and evolve on Earth.

+By mole fraction (i.e., by quantity of molecules), dry air contains 78.08% nitrogen, 20.95% oxygen, 0.93% argon, 0.04% carbon dioxide, and small amounts of other trace gases (see Composition below for more detail).
 Air also contains a variable amount of water vapor, on average around 1% at sea level, and 0.4% over the entire atmosphere.
-Air composition, temperature, and atmospheric pressure vary with altitude.
-Within the atmosphere, air suitable for use in photosynthesis by terrestrial plants and breathing of terrestrial animals is found only in Earth's troposphere.

-Earth's early atmosphere consisted of gases in the solar nebula, primarily hydrogen.
-The atmosphere changed significantly over time, affected by many factors such as volcanism, life, and weathering.
-Recently, human activity has also contributed to atmospheric changes, such as global warming, ozone depletion and acid deposition.
+Earth's primordial atmosphere consisted of gases accreted from the solar nebula, but the composition changed significantly over time, affected by many factors such as volcanism, outgassing, impact events, weathering and the evolution of life (particularly the photoautotrophs).
+In the present day, human activity has contributed to atmospheric changes, such as climate change (mainly through deforestation and fossil-fuel–related global warming), ozone depletion and acid deposition.